Fedora Linux release history: Fedora 8

 Due to criticism regarding inconsistent UI in Fedora 7 and its previous versions, Fedora 8 also included a new desktop artwork entitled Infinity and a new desktop theme named Nodoka, replacing the Flying High theme in the predecessor.
-A unique feature of Infinity was that the wallpaper could change to reflect the time of day.
+Infinity was the first to provide a wallpaper that could change to reflect the time of day, a feature that remained with later editions and spilled over to other Linux 'flavors' and even other operating systems.

 In February 2008, a new Xfce Live CD "spin" was announced for the x86 and x86-64 architectures.
 This Live CD version uses the Xfce desktop environment, which aims to be fast and lightweight, while still being visually appealing and easy to use.
 Like the GNOME and KDE spins, the Xfce spin can be installed to the hard disk.

-Fedora Linux 9
+Fedora 9

-Fedora Linux 9, codenamed Sulphur, was released on May 13, 2008.
+Fedora 9, codenamed Sulphur, was released on May 24, 2008.

 Some of the new features of Fedora 9 included: